Student Handbook

 Amnesty

-Assisting an individual by calling for help in an alcohol or drug-related emergency means neither the person who calls for help, nor the person who needs help will be subject to formal investigation nor receive a formal conduct record for their behavior.
+Assisting an individual by calling for help in an alcohol or drug-related emergency means neither the person who calls for help, nor the person who needs help will be subject to formal investigation nor receive a formal conduct record for violation of the Alcohol/Drug provision of the Code.
 Students seeking assistance under these provisions may be required to meet with the SSAO and to complete educational, counseling, or other requirements aimed at addressing health and safety concerns.
 The requirements will be informal or on a deferred basis.

 The student must fully comply with reporting to appropriate College officials for amnesty to be considered.